-It’s essential that every person who works in customer service understands that emotions are what dictates our decisions.
+It’s essential that every person who works in customer service understands that emotions are what dictate our decisions.

 When a customer comes into your business, their first impression of you matters.
-Every interaction with your company and touchpoints also matter.
+Every customer service interaction and touchpoint also matters.
 Recognize that the actions you take or do not take, speaks volumes to customers.

 Treat your customer as if were thy self.
 It may sound a little Shakespearean, but the truth still resonates.